CircleCI-Public/cimg-overview/README.md

 # `cimg` Overview
-[See the `cimg` topic tag on the CircleCI-Public organization](https://github.com/search?q=topic%3Acimg+org%3ACircleCI-Public&type=Repositories) for all repositories associated with new images work:
+[See the `cimg` topic tag on the CircleCI-Public organization](https://github.com/search?q=topic%3Acimg+org%3ACircleCI-Public&type=Repositories) for all repositories associated with new images work.

 ## Structure